HabibiMehdi/DeCLFPNet/README.md

 This project utilizes two key datasets:

 #### 1. Rats' LFP Dataset
+This dataset was gathered in our neuroscience laboratory in 2016 by Khorasani et al. for the purpose of decoding the applied force of rats from 16 channels of local field potential signals.
 - **Subjects**: Three Wistar rats (200–300 g).
 - **Task**: Lever pressing to receive water rewards (force range: 0–0.15 N; lever movement: 0°–90°).
 - **Recording**: